 How are meetings publicized?

-Announcements of synchronous virtual meetings held outside of the Midwinter Meeting or Annual Conference (e.g., telephone conference calls, Internet chats) must be posted on the Meetings Outside of Annual Conference or Midwinter Meeting Web site a minimum of 10 days prior to the meeting.
+Announcements of synchronous virtual meetings held outside of Annual Conference (e.g., conference calls, internet chats) must be posted on the appropriate committee's ALA Connect space a minimum of 10 days prior to the meeting.

-ACRL committee and section chairs should also announce synchronous virtual meetings through normal communication channels (e.g., electronic discussion lists, newsletters, Web site).
+ACRL committee and section chairs should also announce synchronous virtual meetings through normal communication channels (e.g., electronic discussion lists and the website).

 How are synchronous virtual meetings conducted?

-Synchronous virtual meetings may involve conference calls and Internet chat sessions (and the equivalents).
-ACRL is not able to provide or pay for virtual meeting technologies that exceed the capabilities provided by ALA Connect.
+Synchronous virtual meetings may involve conference calls and internet chat sessions (and the equivalents).

 How is asynchronous association work conducted?

-Asynchronous association work may employ such technologies as bulletin boards for threaded discussions, e-discussion lists, e-mail, etc. Choice of format will be at the discretion of the section/committee chair, depending on the technologies available.
+Asynchronous association work may employ such technologies as listserv for threaded discussions, e-discussion lists, e-mail, etc. Choice of format will be at the discretion of the section/committee chair, depending on the technologies available.

 Who can vote in a synchronous virtual meeting?